What is a machine? – 3 idiots machine definition breakdown

 Water

 • For example, water is less viscous than honey because water doesn’t care much about keeping the layers moving together.
-While, Honey is like a much ‘strict master’ who wants all of this layers to be united/together
+While Honey is like a much ‘strict master’ who wants all of these layers to be united/together

 2. Temperature effect on Viscosity